 This moving shark paper plate craft for kids is a fun summer activity.
 It’s also perfect to make at home during Shark Week or as part of an ocean or shark unit study.

-It’s an easy craft project kids can finish in less than 30 minutes, ideal for preschool, kindergarten, and elementary age children.
+It’s one of our easy craft ideas for kids and can be finished in less than 30 minutes.
+It’s an ideal project for preschool, kindergarten, and elementary age children.
+Once completed, they can use the shark puppets for imaginative play.

 Like this shark craft?
 You may also enjoy our shark life cycle slider and ocean zone density jar activities.